FangUOFI/Lab_spatial_data_patterns/docs/index.md

 6) localR2: R-square for this local regression

-7) The rest columns ended with `se` are variables evaluting the standard errors.
+7) The rest columns ended with `se` are variables evaluating the standard errors.

 ```r